Process-Centric Analysis of Agentic Software Systems: Conclusion

 \section{Conclusion}

 This paper presents \approach, a structured representation of agentic trajectories to move beyond outcome-centric evaluation.
 Our experiments of analyzing two agentic programming frameworks demonstrate that \approach enables richer forms of analysis and paves the way for novel evaluation metrics that reflect not only the agent's success, but how it proceeds through a task.
 This perspective highlights opportunities for designing more efficient and robust agentic systems.
 We believe \approach opens several research directions, which we plan to explore as the next step: Developing structure-aware program analysis tools for symbolic navigation, targeted context retrieval, and AST-based editing to reduce the inefficiencies exposed by \approach.
-Another avenue is constructing trajectory graphs online to detect stalls and adapt strategies in real time, and incorporating efficiency-aware training objectives that optimize trajectory quality and cost in addition to success.